 myimage:11302020and another that represents a moving target such as

 myimage:latest.
 Consider the Pull Behavior and how that will impact the desired process.

-Register the desired Image in the Kasm UI.
-Within a few minutes the the Agents will pull down the Images from the defined registry.
+Test : Create a new Workspace and set the Docker image name, Docker Registry, and the Docker Registry Username and Password if authentication is used.
+Within a few minutes the Agents will pull down the Images from the defined registry.
 Assign the Image to a testing group, and verify the desired functionality.

 about which Images are defined in the system.
 If the Agent does not have currently have the Image it will immediately

 docker pull.
 The default maximum number of image pulls is